 When the silk thread is untangled from the cocoon, the dead worm is left in the water, and the thread is ready to be worked.

 At the end of the explanation, our guide brought us to the last step of our mini “silk road”, the store where we could buy all silk products made in that factory at convenient prices.
-I wanted to buy a beautiful set of bed sheets but for the sake of “traveling light” I left it there.
-Still now I regret not having bought it, and should I go back to Beijing, that would be my first stop.
-The price of silk is fairly good in china since it is the largest silk producing country along with India.
+I wanted to buy a beautiful set of bed sheets but for the sake of “traveling light,” I left it there.
+After quite some time, I still regret not having bought it, and should I go back to Beijing, that would be my first stop.
+The price of silk is fairly good in china since it is the largest silk-producing country along with India.

 Admittedly, the journey through the process that makes the silk has proved more fascinating than expected, and since China boasts such a long tradition of silk-making and trading, leaving the country without visiting a silk factory is like missing out on a crucial part of Chinese history and culture.

-Information about silk and usage of it is not hard to find nowadays although practically walking through the process step by step was an interesting experience in China.
-Discovery of silk in ancient China goes back to 3000 BC, when Hsi Ling Shi, wife of Emperor Huang Ti was the first person to unintentionally discovered silk as weavable fiber.
+Information about silk and its usage is not hard to find nowadays, although practically walking through the process step by step was an interesting experience in China.
+The Discovery of silk in ancient China goes back to 3000 BC, when Hsi Ling Shi, wife of Emperor Huang Ti was the first person to unintentionally find out silk was a weavable fiber.
 Silk materials are used in many different shapes around the world.
 Silk thread jeweller is one kind of handmade silk production used for fashion in India.
-With silk thread, they make jewellery such as earnings, necklace and bracelets.
+With silk thread, they make jewellery such as earrings, necklaces, and bracelets.
 Although, silk thread jewellery fashion is more common in India.
-In Afghanistan raw silk thread is used to design the sleeves, collars and edges of Rosaries and they use raw silk fabric also known as Silk Noil to make shawls and chadors.
+In Afghanistan raw silk thread is used to design the sleeves, collars, and edges of Rosaries and they use raw silk fabric also known as Silk Noil to make shawls and chadors.
 So, every country uses silk products in a different way.